fabricioism/Forest-Fire/README.md

 # Forest-Fire
-This is a guided project to use the techniques of Data Analysis that I gained across the course.
+This is a guided project of Dataquest Labs to use the techniques of Data Analysis that I gained across the course.